 Any advocate for the HAES movement knows that directly cultivating healthy behaviours is a far better predictor of health outcomes (physical, mental and emotional) than is trying to control body weight.

-So leave your weight the hell alone.
+So leave your weight alone.
 Forget diets and restricting and high intensity interventions aimed at reducing or maintaining your weight.

 Focus instead on health.
 And do it with no regard for your body weight whatsoever.
 How do we do that?
 Onto number 2...